greenstick/myapnea-amia-design-challenge/README.md

 The core thing to remember is the purpose of each file.
-There are a lot of analogies to explain how HTML, CSS, & JavaScript come together to form a website or the like, but I feel the most intuitive to me uses the human body:
+There are a lot of analogies to explain how HTML, CSS, & JavaScript come together to form a website or the like, but I feel the most intuitive uses the human body:

-**HTML:** The Bones.
-HTML (hypertext mark-up language) gives the a website its structure and serves as the foundation that CSS and JavaScript build on.
+**HTML:** *The Bones*.
+HTML (hypertext mark-up language) gives the a website its structure.
+It serves as the foundation that CSS and JavasScript build on and is a cousin of XML.
+Before there was CSS & JavaScript there was HTML.

-**CSS:** The Skin.
+**CSS:** *The Skin*.
 CSS (cascading style sheets) gives a website its look and feel.
 This is what prevents your really cool website from looking like one of those ugly things from the late 90's.
 Yuck.

-**JS:** The Muscle.
+**JS:** *The Muscle*.
 JavaScript is the programming.
 It works by picking up events, such as clicking, hovering onto, or hovering outside of an HTML element.
 Once an event is bound to an HTML element, it can trigger a function.
 Generally, a function can manipulate *almost* anything in the HTML or CSS of the webpage.